This document provides answers to questions frequently asked by applicants to funding calls by the NIHR Research for Social Care (RfSC) programme.

 - Those who deliver social care including unpaid carers and the staff and professionals involved in the delivery of social care e.g. social workers.

-We are aware that social care is broad and if you are unsure as to whether a topic is within scope for the call please see the call specification, or contact the team and submit a pre-submission form.
+We are aware that social care is broad and if you are unsure as to whether a topic is within scope for the call please see the call specification, or contact the team and submit a RfSC pre-submission enquiry form.

 What organisations are eligible to apply for funding from RfSC?

-Applications will be made through universities, local authorities, and NHS bodies or other providers of NHS services in England, which will act as the contracting organisation, be the recipient of the funds, and will be responsible for the delivery of the research.
+Applications will be made through universities, local authorities, NHS bodies or other providers of social care services in England, which will act as the contracting organisation, be the recipient of the funds, and will be responsible for the delivery of the research.
 The sponsor of the research (that is the organisation directly responsible for securing the arrangements to initiate, manage and finance the study) can be either the contracting organisation or a collaborating partner, as long as that organisation is capable of fulfilling the role of a research sponsor as set out in the UK Policy Framework for Health and Social Care Research.

 Applications are expected to have strong involvement and collaboration with organisations that are responsible for delivering social care services e.g local authorities and third sector, where appropriate.